eugval/sim2real_dynamics_robot/ReadMe.md

 ### Acknowledgements

-When using your this code, please consider citing our paper:
+If you use this code in your work, please consider citing our paper:
 ```
 @inproceedings{